hangyeolKim2003/Cat_code_2/README.md

-# Quantum Error Correction (QEC) Simulation: Cat States
+# Simple Quantum Error Correction (QEC) Simulation: Cat States

 This project simulates and visualizes a basic Quantum Error Correction (QEC) protocol for a **Schr&ouml;dinger Cat State** using the QuTiP library.